Follow me on LinkedInFollow me on TwitterFollow me on FacebookFollow me on Facebook

 Ethical superanuuation funds are on the rise

-Today, 80% of Australians expect ethical investing, and ethical super funds are on the rise to meet these demands.
-In fact, responsible super funds hold 42% of total assets, compared to 28% in 2021.
-Currently, only around 13 out of 53 super funds are considered ethical, showcasing an opportunity in the market to provide tailored products to an audience hungry for them.
+Today, 88% of Australians expect ethical investing, and ethical super funds are on the rise to meet these demands.
+In fact, assets owned by Responsible Super Fund Leaders grew to a record $783 billion by the end of 2022, up from $743 billion in 2020.
+Currently, only around 10 out of 53 super funds are considered Responsible Super Fund Leaders (down from 13 in 2021), showcasing an opportunity in the market to provide tailored products to an audience hungry for them.

 Super fund content doing it right

-Future Super, Active Super and Australian Ethical Super are examples of ethical super funds increasing their popularity amongst Millennial and Gen Z.
+Future Super, Active Super, and Australian Ethical Super are examples of ethical super funds increasing their popularity amongst Millennials and Gen Z.

 Future Super’s content strategy is one example of a super fund effectively marketing its ESG commitments and ethical investment options.
 Its hard-hitting advertisements alongside its effective social media strategy have helped it grow its engagement amongst Gen Z and Millennials.